jakub-m/ffgh/README.md

 * enter - Open all the selected PRs in the browser.
 * ctrl-r - Mark as read without opening (does not work with multi-select), mute and unmute.
 * ctrl-n - Add note.
+* ctrl-f - Cycle view mode (show all, mute to the top, hide muted).
 * tab - Multi-select.